wp-plugins/video-widget/readme.txt

 Tell me. :)

-= Is it possibile to add more video on the same widget so I can show to my visitor a random videos every time they refresh or return on my blog? =
+= Is it possible to add more video on the same widget so I can show to my visitor a random videos every time they refresh or return on my blog? =

 Yes!
 Since the 1.2 version.
 Like that :